Hoppa till huvudinnehåll

 ChatGPT in its base form is a language model, not an AI agent.
 But ChatGPT with Custom GPTs and tool use (such as file reading, web search, or Code Interpreter) becomes an AI agent within that defined scope.
 The difference is whether the system can act in external systems autonomously or just generate text.

 Traditional AI answers questions or classifies data within a narrow scope.
 Agentic AI plans and executes multi-step tasks across multiple systems.
-According to [Confect, a Swedish AI agency](https://confect.se/fem_tips/fem-skillnader-mellan-ai-agenter-och-agentisk-ai), agentic AI combines memory, planning, and tool calls into an autonomous system, while traditional AI responds reactively to input.
+According to [Confect, a Swedish consultancy](https://confect.se/fem_tips/fem-skillnader-mellan-ai-agenter-och-agentisk-ai), agentic AI combines memory, planning, and tool calls into an autonomous system, while traditional AI responds reactively to input.

 Filip Thai